rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 Note 10 expands upon the idea of karma from past lives determining whether someone becomes an ally of an enemy, saying: this is the realisation that everything comes from emptiness and returns to emptiness, wherefore life and death form one great whole.

 In note 11, the commentator says that dying must be only one's own resolve, and that this means one must (be prepared to) die for honour/justice (儀 *gi*) or ambition (志 *shi*). 儀 really means "ceremony" or "matter", but I surmise it is used here instead of 義, meaning "honour", "righteousness", or "justice".
-Trenson (2014)[^1] renders it as "propriety". 志 is "volition", "intention", or "resolve", so "ambition" seems like an apt translation in this context.
+Trenson (2014)[^1] renders it as "propriety". 志 is "volition", "intention", or "resolve", so "ambition" seems like an apt translation in this context as contrasted with dying in the service of another.

 On the topic of the battlefield being the Pure Land, note 12 explains that rather than living on in dishonour and shame, it is better to die and think of it as paradise.